alkemi-ai/alkemi-mcp/README.md

 Integrate your Alkemi Data, connected to Snowflake, Google BigQuery, DataBricks and other sources, with your MCP Client.

-This is a STDIO wrapped for the Streamable HTTP MCP Endpoint:
+This is a STDIO wrapper for the Streamable HTTP MCP Endpoint:

 ```
 https://api.alkemi.cloud/mcp